Skip to main content

 A practical framework for an AI-produced audiobook:

-For maximum control of price and margin: Upload directly where you can — Google Play, and Spotify via Spotify for Authors — and use a wide aggregator only for the channels that require one.
+For maximum control of price and margin: Upload directly where you can — Google Play and Spotify via Spotify for Authors are the routes to check first — and use a wide aggregator only for the channels that require one.

 For catalog authors: PublishDrive's subscription model becomes cost-effective at scale, since the flat fee replaces per-sale percentages across many titles and territories.

-The core principle holds regardless of which mix you choose: do not hand exclusive rights to any single retailer.
-The audiobook market is fragmenting in your favor — Spotify, Google, library systems, and independent apps are all expanding.
-Producing once with AI and distributing wide is the strategy the current landscape rewards.
+The core principle holds regardless of which mix you choose: do not hand exclusive rights to any single retailer until you know exactly what that locks up.
+The audiobook market is fragmenting in your favor — Spotify, Google, library systems, and independent apps are all expanding — but AI narration rules are still uneven.
+Producing once with AI and distributing carefully is the strategy the current landscape rewards.

 The Bottom Line

-For an AI-produced audiobook in 2026, the distribution map is clear.
-ACX's open submission path is closed to AI narration.
-Everywhere else — Google Play, Spotify, Voices by INaudio, Authors Republic, PublishDrive — accepts it with disclosure.
+For an AI-produced audiobook in 2026, the distribution map has one clear standard-path no and several conditional yeses.
+ACX's open submission path is closed to third-party AI narration.
+Google Play, Spotify, Voices by INaudio, Authors Republic, and PublishDrive all have routes for AI or digital-voice audiobooks, but the requirements differ by provider, file package, metadata disclosure, and retail endpoint.
 The right strategy is to produce once, disclose honestly, and distribute as wide as the policies allow.

 Production is the part that used to be the bottleneck.
-Midsummerr removes it: a full-cast, dramatized audiobook with music and sound design, finished in days, with files and rights you own outright — ready to feed into any of the distribution channels above.
+Midsummerr removes it: a full-cast, dramatized audiobook with music and sound design, finished in days, with files and rights you own outright.
+Before publishing, match those files to the submission rules of your chosen retailer or aggregator.

 Hear what your book could sound like with a full cast on the listen page, read the complete self-publishing guide for the production-to-distribution walkthrough, or create your first audiobook when you are ready to produce.